Ecuador Volcanoes Climbs

 High-Altitude Summits, Hot Springs, and Haciendas

-A group of AAI climbers attempt Cayembe to put the information learned during instruction into practice.With two days of skills instruction, those with little technical climbing experience have the opportunity to ascend Cayambe (18,997 ft) and Cotopaxi (19,348 ft) by way of classic snow and ice routes.
+A group of AAI climbers attempt Cayembe to put the information learned during instruction into practice.Climb high altitude volcanoes in Ecuador!
+This program offers mountaineers two days of skills training before ascents of Cayambe (18,997 ft/5790m) and Cotopaxi (19,348 ft/5897m) by way of classic snow and ice routes.
+The skills training allows even novice climbers to access these beautiful alpine summits.

 - Location:Ecuadorian Andes